Carbon–oxygen bond: Electronegativities and bond lengths

-The C–O bond is strongly polarized towards oxygen (electronegativity of C vs O, 2.55 vs 3.44).
+The C–O bond is polarized towards oxygen (electronegativity of C vs O, 2.55 vs 3.44).
 Bond lengths for paraffinic C–O bonds are in the range of 143 pm – less than those of C–N or C–C bonds.
 Shortened single bonds are found with carboxylic acids (136 pm) due to partial double bond character and elongated bonds are found in epoxides (147 pm).
 The C–O bond strength is also larger than C–N or C–C. For example, bond strengths are 91 kcal/mol (at 298 K) in methanol, 87 kcal/mol in methylamine, and 88 kcal/mol in ethane.

 Carbon and oxygen form terminal double bonds in functional groups collectively known as carbonyl compounds to which belong such compounds as ketones, esters, carboxylic acids and many more.
 Internal C=O bonds are found in positively charged oxonium ions.
 In furans, the oxygen atom contributes to pi-electron delocalization via its filled p-orbital and hence furans are aromatic.
 Bond lengths of C=O bonds are around 123 pm in carbonyl compounds.
 The C=O bond length in carbon dioxide is 116 pm.
 The C=O bonds in acyl halides have partial triple bond character and are consequently very short: 117 pm.
-Compounds with formal C≡O triple bonds do not exist except for carbon monoxide, which has a very short, strong bond (112.8 pm), and acylium ions, R–C≡O+ (typically 110-112 pm).
-Such triple bonds have a very high bond energy, even higher than N–N triple bonds.
+Compounds with formal C≡O triple bonds do not exist except for carbon monoxide, which has a very short, strong bond (112.8 pm), and acylium ions, R–C≡O+ (typically 110–112 pm).
+Such triple bonds have a very high bond energy, even higher than N≡N triple bonds.
 Oxygen can also be trivalent, for example in triethyloxonium tetrafluoroborate.

 Chemistry

-Carbon–oxygen bond forming reactions are the Williamson ether synthesis, nucleophilic acyl substitutions and electrophilic addition to alkenes.
-The Paternò–Büchi reaction involves carbonyl compounds.
+Carbon–oxygen bond forming reactions are numerous.
+Prominent is the Williamson ether synthesis and many oxidations.

-Oxygen functional groups
+Functional groups with C-O bonds

 Carbon–oxygen bonds are present in these functional groups: